What is a Cylinder Head?

 For this reason, some manufacturers prefer using cylinder heads made of aluminum.
 These cylinder heads are much lighter than cast iron cylinder heads.
 Performance cars and race cars commonly have aluminum cylinder heads.

 Cars with inline (straight) engines have one cylinder head and automobiles with V engines have two cylinder heads, one for each cylinder bank.
 In some vehicles, where cylinder banks are very close to the V engine, one cylinder is all that is needed.
-Large industrial vehicles may have one head per cylinder.
-This makes replacing a cylinder head much more affordable.

 Types of Cylinder Heads